-- Insurance benefit administrators
+- Insurance utilization management administrators

 - Policy makers and advocates in child serving agencies

-In Person ECSII Trainings:
+In Person ECSII Trainings

 In person ECSII trainings (ideal for groups of 20 or more who would like instruction in a more traditional classroom setting) are conducted over a day and a half (1.5 days) and take place at whichever location your agency provides.
 Training costs vary depending on the type of organization being trained and the number of trainees.
 In order to keep classroom sizes small and facilitate learning, one trainer is used for each group of 20 trainees.
 There is an additional cost for manuals for in person trainings which average to $30 per person plus 15% shipping and handling.

-Online ECSII Trainings:
+Online ECSII Trainings